jeremyfrench/jeremyfrench.github.io/pages/hotkeys.md

 * `nextd` moves forward through the history.
 It is bound to `Alt+→`

 # Lazy/NeoVim
+This section is mostly notes from [LazyVim for ambitious developers](https://lazyvim-ambitious-devs.phillips.codes/)

+Space Space is similar to Shift Shift in phpstorm

+Press `esc` if you need to enter and a snippet is selected

+# Clipboard

+LazyVim default register is system clipboard

 To paste when inserting `Ctrl+R`` then `+`

 `P` to insert before the cursor.

 `"` to open a named register `"xyy` save line to register x `"xp` to paste it.

+can use delete `x` or `d` to delete and store in register.

+Capital register name will append to register

 ## Spell check
 [This guide is good](https://neovim.io/doc/user/spell.html)